kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Details of individuals who witnessed the marriage.

-Two bodies in Kentucky preserve marriage records.
-They are the Office of Vital Statistics and the Offices of Kentucky County Clerks.
+Before civil registration became prevalent, churches played a key role in preserving marriage records in Kentucky.
+However, in more recent times, two bodies in Kentucky preserve marriage records: the Office of Vital Statistics and the Offices of Kentucky County Clerks.
 The Office of Vital Statistics possesses marriage records dating back to June 1958.
-However, if a person is looking for records of marriages before 1958, they would have to contact the county clerk where the marriage license was issued.
+They are managed alongside other Kentucky family court records and civil court records, which are essential for genealogical research.
+However, a person looking for marriage records before 1958 would have to contact the county clerk where the marriage license was issued.
+In some cases, personal records or other forms of written evidence may be used to verify a marriage when official records are unavailable.

 • Names of spouses